-The Review Committee for Orthopaedic Surgery will not consider requests for exceptions to the residents' work week.
+The Review Committee for Emergency Medicine will not consider requests for exceptions to the 80-hour limit to the residents' work week.

 6.25.
 Moonlighting

 Moonlighting must not interfere with the ability of the resident to achieve the goals and objectives of the educational program, and must not interfere with the resident's fitness for work nor compromise patient safety. ^(Core)